salsita/jenkins-docker-skeleton/README.md

 # docker-jenkins-skeleton

-This repository contains a small tutorial on how to structure your app so that you can run and test it in Docker in the same way Salsita does.
+This repository contains a small tutorial on how to structure your app so that you can run and test it in Docker in the same way Salsita is probably going to do one day.

 Salsita uses Jenkins, so the tests are triggered by a push to GitHub, but this should not be really important.
 Having Docker installed along with a few custom scripts contained in this repository should suffice to run everything.